|On this page

 Opens the control dialog to allow adjustments of the render parameters before rendering.

-Only render the frames in the range set below, but allow the renderer to render other frames if they are referenced by in-range frames.
+Export the frames in the Start/End/Inc frame range, but also allow exporting of frames referenced by in-range frames.

-Only render the frames in the range set below, and don’t allow the renderer to render other frames, even if they are referenced by in-range frames.
+Only export the frames in the Start/End/Inc frame range.
+Do not allow exporting of other frames, including frames referenced by in-range frames.

 Specifies the range of frames to render (start frame, end frame, and increment).
 All values may be floating point values.
 The range is inclusive.